 Configuring the right options to build programs to work with libraries--especially shared libraries--that are available on POSIX systems can be very complicated.
-To help this situation, various utilies with names that end in config return the command-line options for the GNU Compiler Collection (GCC) that are needed to use these libraries; for example, the command-line options to use a library named lib would be found by calling a utility named lib-config.
+To help this situation, various utilies with names that end in config return

 A more recent convention is that these options are available from the generic pkg-config program, which has common framework, error handling, and the like, so that all the package creator has to do is provide the set of strings for his particular package.